The Arrival of a Train at La Ciotat

 Director: Louis Lumière, Auguste Lumière

-Cast: Madeleine Koehler, Marcel Koehler, Mrs. Auguste Lumière, Jeanne-Joséphine Lumière, Rose Lumière, Suzanne Lumière
+Cast: Madeleine Koehler, Marcel Koehler, Marguerite Lumière, Jeanne-Joséphine Lumière, Rose Lumière, Suzanne Lumière

 Crew: Louis Lumière (Director of Photography), Louis Lumière (Director), Auguste Lumière (Director), Louis Lumière (Producer), Auguste Lumière (Producer)